Is Uniform Recycling Part of Your Business Strategy?

 - Using recycled textiles, where possible, in our custom manufactured apparel.

-- Manufacture our custom workwear using more durable fabrics, increasing the garment’s lifespan and reducing the number of replacements per annum.
+- Manufacture our custom workwear using higher quality and more durable fabrics, increasing the garment’s lifespan and reducing the number of replacements per annum.

 - Promoting stock products that have a high recycled content to our clients.

 - Encourage our clients to commercially launder and recycle high ticket uniform items, like blazers and jackets, so they can be reused.

 - Encouraging our clients to establish a Uniform Recycling program.

 Our uniform recycling program helps businesses avoid the significant collection and infrastructure costs of setting up their own textile recycling practices.